 Abkenoc (Ab-ken-oc) Guiding

-We kayak, canoe, rowfish and learn on Maine's rocky coast
+We kayak, canoe, row, fish and learn on Maine's rocky coast

-In kayaks and canoes we deftly explore Maine's dramatic coastal shorelines and the pristine lakes, ponds and rivers efficiently and safely.
+In kayaks and canoes we deftly explore Maine's dramatic coastal shorelines and its pristine lakes, ponds and rivers efficiently and safely.
 We learn the ways and skills of this coastal world, working with the challenges of tide, current, weather and habitat to do and see what few others can.
 Have a look at our trips and get in touch to put something together that fits YOU.

 The sudden slam and surging power of a striped bass is all the more thrilling with the delicate feel of a fly rod and the satisfaction of a well placed cast among the waves and rocks.
 For freshwater anglers our world-class smallmouth and largemouth bass fishing on sublime lakes and rivers is exciting, beautiful and memorable.
 While our reputation is for fly fishing, we love spin fishing as well.
 You get a champion fly casting guide, top shelf gear and 50+ fishy years experience!

-Fishing for smallmouth and largemouth bass in mid-coast Maine's freshwater lakes, pond and rivers is world class, Whether you choose to fly-fish or spin, the scenery and action are terrific.
-We use either canoes/kayaks or for greater distances we have our 15 ft powerboat (2 guests max).
+Fishing for smallmouth and largemouth bass on mid-coast Maine's freshwater lakes, pond and rivers is world class, Whether you choose to fly-fish or spin, the scenery and action are terrific.
+We use either canoes/kayaks or for greater distances we have our 15 ft Tracker powerboat (2 guests max).
 A Maine fishing license is needed.

 A beautiful and technically intriguing option is sculling in one of our sliding-seat singles.
 Unlike canoe or kayak paddling, sculling uses the whole body to apply power in a graceful, poetic motion that is a delight in itself.
 Oliver has over 25 years experience instructing, touring and even enduring the famous 25 mile Blackburn Challenge.
 We offer guide boats and open-water racing singles (for the more experienced rower).

 "EndorFin" is 18 ft of agile, seaworthy adventure.
 Its modified-V hull handles waves smoothly, but its shallow draft lets us get up close and personal- perfect for striper fishing.
-With this mobility a half or full day trip can cover a wide range of habitats, cruise lighthouses and forts, hike and picnic on remote islands We also offer support for ambitious offshore camping trips, bringing supplies that can't fit in the kayaks.
+With this mobility a half or full day trip can cover a wide range of habitats, cruise lighthouses and forts, hike and picnic on remote islands We also offer support for more ambitious offshore camping trips, bringing supplies that can't fit in the kayaks.